-- relates to an HCPC registered professional; - has been made in writing; or - relates to any of the five statutory grounds of impairment set out in our legislation.
+- Relates to an HCPC registered professional; - Has been made in writing; - Relates to any of the five statutory grounds of impairment set out in our legislation;

 We will also undertake a risk assessment on receipt of the concern.
-This enables us to identify any serious concerns that may need to be prioritised through the fitness to practise process.
+This enables us to identify any serious concerns or potential Interim Order matters that need to be prioritised through the fitness to practise process (see sections on Serious Concerns and Interim Orders below).

 The HCPC can only look into concerns about individual professionals on our register.
-We cannot deal with complaints about organisations, even if a registered professional may have worked there.5
+We cannot deal with complaints about organisations, even if a registered professional may have worked there5.